• Community Thoughts

 The Heavens Valley, nestling on the edge of Stroud, has long been a cherished haven for individuals, families, and friends.
 It is an open space where everyone can enjoy the meandering streams, beautiful meadows and ancient woodlands.

-Thanks to a major grant from a local charitable trust, the entire 102-acre Thrupp Farm (including the much-loved and iconic Heavens Valley) will soon be entirely in community ownership, as of August 2025.
+Thanks to a major grant from a local charitable trust, the entire 102-acre Thrupp Farm (including the much-loved and iconic Heavens Valley) is now entirely in community ownership, as of August 2025.

 This is a massive milestone in our campaign, which started in October 2023 in the form of a group of residents who got together in a pub to talk about whether a community purchase might be possible.
 It’s testament to all our volunteers and the community as a whole, whose passion to protect and save this land for everyone, for ever, made it all happen.